Joe-Pena/timothy-joe-citymain-front-end/README.md

 # CityMain

-CityMain is a spaced repetition app for learning national capitals.
+CityMain is a spaced repetition application for learning national capitals.
 It was built within 5 days by [Joe Pena](https://github.com/Joe-Pena) and [Timothy Chang](https://github.com/continuouslylearning).

 ## Use this app